DentalCare Logo

 Total $1,000

-Using wages earned is a simple and fair way to determine a team member’s value to the practice.
-Team member wages takes into consideration the team member’s training, professional degrees, experience, and hours worked during the quarter.
-As illustrated, Eileen, the hygienist is paid more per hour than Marge.
-However, Marge works significantly more hours than Eileen and thus receives a greater share of partnership pay.
+Using wages earned is a simple and fair way to determine a team member's value to the practice.
+Team member wages consider the team member's training, professional degrees, experience, and hours worked during the quarter.
+As illustrated, Eileen, the hygienist, is paid more per hour than Marge.
+However, Marge works significantly more hours than Eileen and thus receives a more significant share of partnership pay.

 If, in a subsequent quarter, the practice shows a loss or no profit, the team members do not receive quarterly partnership pay.
-Twenty percent of the loss is deducted from the portion of profit deposited in the interest-bearing account that was to be distributed at the end of the year.
+Twenty percent of the loss is deducted from the profit deposited in the interest-bearing account to be distributed at the end of the year.

 In the third quarter, the practice experiences a $4,000 loss.
 The team members are subjected to an $800 loss, (20% of $4,000), that is deducted from the funds in the interest-bearing account.